Exploring Türkiye

 Interested in reading the Bible with fresh eyes?
 See biblical Türkiye and the ruins of Laodikea.
 We are headed back there this summer!
 For details, follow this link to the brochure.

-Harbor Road, Ephesus
+Pondering the Harbor Road, Ephesus

 Harbor Road, connecting the harbor of Ephesus to the Great Theater, was the path used by sailors and kings to enter the city.
 Built in the Hellenistic period, the road was not just lined with columns, colonnades, and sculptures, it was also lit with 50 street lamps after dark.
 Innovative for the period, it was one of only three illuminated streets in the Mediterranean basin.